 This morning I woke up with a scratchy throat, aching joints, and just that general fall cold overall malaise where you wish someone would tuck you back into bed and bring you a big comforting bowl of homemade chicken soup.
-Unfortunately, even if MashupDad ever made homemade chicken soup, he’s out of town — so what’s a girl to do but get busy scratching up her own comfort food?
+Unfortunately, with no one here to do that for me, what’s a girl to do but get busy scratching up her own comfort food?
 Thus: The Chicken and the Egg Soup was born.

 Which came first?